How to Identify and Get Rid of Bugs from Indoor Plants (12 Houseplants Pests)

 Houseplants Pest, Scale Insects

-Scale insects are small, brown discs attached to the underside of leaves and on the stem from where they suck the plant sap.
+Scale Insects or simply scales are small, brown discs attached to the underside of leaves and on the stem from where they suck the plant sap.
 They are covered with an outer waxy shell which protect them from chemical penetration.
+Scales are more common in dry, poorly-aerated growing conditions.

-A heavy Scale Insects infestation can cause stunted growth, wilting, yellowing of leaves and leaf drop.
-Scales produce a sticky honeydew which attracts ants and is a fertile ground for black sooty mold.
-Read more on how to treat scale insects on indoor plants.
+A heavy infestation by Scale Insects can cause stunted growth, wilting, yellowing of the leaves and leaf loss.
+Scales produce a sticky honeydew which attracts ants and is a fertile ground for sooty mold.
+The sooty mold reduces plant growth and vigour by blocking the pores and shading the leaf surface area for light absorption.

 5. Fungus gnats